chocolatey/choco-wiki/AutomaticPackages.md

 1. Head into the setup folder and look for `au_setup.ps1`.
 Review that file and then run it.
 1. Follow the [README](https://github.com/chocolatey/chocolatey-packages-template/blob/master/setup/README.md) in the setup folder.

-When creating packages, you can choose to use `--auto` or not as AU doesn't use token replacement for updating packages.
-There are some additional things generated though, so you may want to use the auto switch.
+When creating packages, do not use `--auto` as AU doesn't use token replacement for updating packages, it replaces the xml elements and code directly.

+### Everything Related to AU
+AU maintains its own documentation at [documentation](https://github.com/majkinetor/au/blob/master/README.md).

-## Chocolatey Package Updater aka chocopkgup
+## Chocolatey Package Updater aka chocopkgup [DEPRECATED]
+<a name="chocolatey-package-updater-aka-chocopkgup"></a>
 http://chocolatey.org/packages/ChocolateyPackageUpdater

 The tool that accomplishes this process is known as [chocopkgup](https://chocolatey.org/packages/ChocolateyPackageUpdater) (Chocolatey Package Updater).
 It is a free tool (unless you want to use it for uploads to somewhere other than chocolatey.org).